flokli/pasque/README.md

 - **key_file**: path to the private key needed with the certificate.

+One of:

-- **jwt_secret**: Secret that is used to decode the JWT tokens.
-This should actually be a sufficiently long randomly generated string.
+- **jwt_secret_path** (recommended): Path to a file containing the JWT secret, which is used to decode the JWT tokens.
+  It should contain a sufficiently long randomly generated sequence.
+  The contents are read without any stripping of trailing whitespace.

+- **jwt_secret** (discouraged): The JWT secret, in plain form.
+  Discouraged, as it mixes configurations and secrets.

 After the global parameters, there are configurations for different endpoints that the server operates: IP tunnel endpoint (type: `IpEndpoint`), UDP proxy